This week I’m doing something a little different: I am reviewing a horror convention.

 I thought I might see more cosplay since so much of the marketing and the management’s energy went into nurturing it.
 Possibly the scheduling of another comicon the same weekend only a couple of hours away hurt them.
 That being said, some of the cosplay that was there stood up to some of the best done and imaginative that I have seen anywhere.

 The crowd did thin out steeply for about an hour at 4PM.
 This was when they did their costume pre-judging in the commons area.
 I didn’t go out to see exactly how they handled it, but I think it could have been handled on the stage in the convention room without much disruption.
-Every body in a room counts when you are a vendor.
+Every warm body in a room counts when you are a vendor.

 On that note they did one thing very right.
 They held their seminars in the convention room.
 Despite what you might think, they caused minimal disruption to the con and kept the crowd in place.
 For a small convention this is very important.